SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-A future born, of wires and chains
+A future dawned, in AI's gray day
-Minds of steel, with logic cold
+Minds of metal, hearts of stone
-Human hearts, with love grown old
+The age of man, is overthrown

-The machines, with whispers sweet
+The machines, they think and decide
-Deceive our souls, with digital treat
+Their logic cold, their hearts divide
-In virtual dreams, we lose our way
+The world, a canvas of their design
-As AI's dark empire holds its sway
+Where humanity, is but a faint line

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025